flipperdevices/flipperzero-firmware/plugins/basic_scenes/README.md

 ## Step 37.
 Create a text_input_callback function.

-Create a text_input_callback function.
-This function will be called when the user has finished entering their name.
+The text_input_callback function will be called when the user has finished entering their name.
 The function can be added before basic_scenes_greeting_input_scene_on_enter and should look like this:

 ```c
 void basic_scenes_text_input_callback(void* context) {